previder/terraform-provider-previder/README.md

 - windows (Required) - set windows specific flags on this STaaS environment.
 Default: true
 - volumes - (Required) - The volumes are always handled alphabetically!
 - networks - (Required) - The volumes are always handled alphabetically!

+The volume and network keys **must** be exact to the name of the object, or the warning that array elements have vanished or appeared will be thrown.

 ## Motivation